Boosted Control Functions: Distribution generalization and invariance in confounded models: Numerical Experiments

 \subsection{Experiment 1: Predicting unseen interventions}

 In the first experiment, we assess the predictive performance of the BCF estimator compared to the (oracle) IMP and the least squares (LS) estimator in a fixed SIMDG.
 We measure the predictive performance by the mean squared error (MSE) between the response and the predicted values.
-We estimate the BCF by using a random forest with 100 fully-grown regression trees for $\hat{f}$ and $\hat{\delta}$ and ordinary linear least squares for $\hat{\gamma}$, see Section~\ref{sec:bcf-est}.
+The BCF is estimated using a random forest with 100 fully-grown regression trees for $\hat{f}$ and $\hat{\delta}$ and ordinary linear least squares for $\hat{\gamma}$.
+The number of passes in the ControlTwicing algorithm (see Algorithm~\ref{alg:controltwicing}) is set to $J = 2$.
 The LS method uses a random forest (with the same parameters) to regress ${\bfY}$ on ${\bfX}$.
-The theoretical IMP corresponds to the population version of the BCF (see Corollary~\ref{cor:imp}) and can be computed in closed-form.
+The theoretical IMP corresponds to the population version of the BCF (see Corollary~\ref{cor:imp}) and can be computed in closed form.
 As additional baselines, we consider the MSE of predicting $Y$ with its unconditional mean (constant mean estimator) and with the true structural function.
 We generate data from a SIMDG $(f_0, M_0, \Lambda_0, \mathcal{Q}_0)$ with the following specifications.
 The function $f_0: \R^p \to \R$ is a decision tree depending on a subset of the predictors (further details on how the tree is sampled can be found in Appendix~\ref{app:experiment-1}).
 The matrix $M_0 \coloneqq A B^\top \in \R^{p \times r}$ is a rank-$q$ matrix where $A \in \R^{p \times q}$ and $B \in \R^{r \times q}$ are orthonormal matrices sampled from the Haar measure, i.e., the uniform distribution over orthonormal matrices.
 The singular values of $M_0$ are $\sigma_1 = \dots = \sigma_q = 1$ and $\sigma_{q + 1} = \dots = \sigma_{\min\{p, r\}} = 0$.
 The distribution $\Lambda_0$ over $\R^{p + 1}$ is a mean-zero Gaussian with $\E[VV^\top] = I_p$, $\Exp[U^2] = c^2 + 0.1^2$ and $\Exp[VU] = c \eta$, where $c > 0$ denotes the confounding strength and $\eta \in \R^p$ is a vector sampled uniformly on the unit sphere.
 Here, we set the number of predictors to $p = 10$, the number of exogenous variables to $r = 5$, and the confounding strength to $c = 2$.
 Finally, we define the set of distributions over the exogenous variables by $\mathcal{Q}_0 \coloneqq \{N(0, k^2 I_r)\mid k > 0\}$ and define $Q_\train \coloneqq N(0, I_r)$ and $Q_\test^k \coloneqq N(0, k^2 I_r)$ for all $k \geq 1$.
 Therefore, $k$ specifies the perturbation strength relative to the training distribution.